Admission Process for Non-Degree Seeking Graduate Students

 Taking graduate level coursework as a non-degree seeking student at Drury University in no way guarantees admission as a degree seeking student.

-Non-degree seeking students who desire to pursue a graduate degree must meet all admission requirements as set forth in this catalog.
+Non-degree seeking students who desire to pursue a graduate degree must meet all admission requirements as set forth in the graduate catalog.